Old Towne, Orange Historic District

-Old Towne, Orange Historic District, also known as Downtown Orange, and colloquially The Circle is a one square-mile district around Plaza Park in Orange, California, and contains many of the original structures built in the period after the city's incorporation.
-It is a vibrant commercial district, containing Orange County's oldest operating bank.
-The Historic District was listed on the National Register of Historic Places in 1997, and is the largest National Register District in California.
+The Old Towne, Orange Historic District, also known as Downtown Orange and colloquially as The Circle, is a one-square-mile district centered around Plaza Park in Orange, California.
+The district contains many of the original structures built following the city's incorporation and serves as a vibrant commercial area that includes Orange County's oldest operating bank.
+The Historic District was listed on the National Register of Historic Places in 1997 and is the largest National Register District in California.
 The Old Towne Preservation Association is a non-profit organization dedicated to maintaining the district.

-According to State Historic Resource Surveys, Orange is unique among the region and the state in that it has the second largest concentration of historic buildings.
-A list of all of the buildings and sites in Orange that appear in the National Register of Historic Places can be found at National Register of Historic Places listings in Orange County, California.
+According to State Historic Resource Surveys, Orange is unique among the region and the state in that it has the second-largest concentration of historic buildings.
+A list of all buildings and sites in Orange that appear in the National Register of Historic Places can be found at National Register of Historic Places listings in Orange County, California.

 Orange International Street Fair

-The district is home to the Orange International Street Fair, which has been held annually every Labor Day weekend since 1973.
+The district hosts the Orange International Street Fair, held annually every Labor Day weekend since 1973.
 The inaugural event was held to celebrate the city's centennial and pay homage to the original 1910 Orange Street Fair.
-The Fair's success led to the city holding the event annually ever since.
+The fair's success led the city to hold the event annually ever since.
 The event covers the Plaza, West and East Chapman Avenue, and North and South Glassell Street, and features international food and drink, live music and entertainment, and showcases for local businesses and non-profit organizations.
 The event typically draws several hundred thousand attendees over the course of the weekend.